-As of December 31, 2015, we employed 1,415 in the Group's continuing operations, comprised of 812 in Peru, 579 in Nicaragua, and 24 elsewhere.
-As of March 31, 2016, the total number of employees is 1,406 of which 806 were in Peru, 578 in Nicaragua and 22 were elsewhere.
+As of December 31, 2016, we employed 1,392, comprised of 806 in Peru, 578 in Nicaragua, and 8 elsewhere.
+As of March 31, 2017, the number of employees remains the same.

 Labor laws in Latin America are generally more protective of employees than employers.
 Latin America has laws protecting employees from having their employment terminated without proper cause or without paying such employees severance compensation in established statutory amounts and, in some Latin American countries the law establishes a minimum number of vacation days.
 Each Thunderbird subsidiary has its own country-level training and development programs according to the Group's corporate guidelines.
 We offer opportunities for employees to be personally challenged with educational assistance now available at some of the Group's locations.
 Most of the Group's subsidiaries offer life and health insurance with a preferred provider network and co-payment methods to the Group's upper/middle management as well as for the Group's staff and operational employees.